 Pre 1990 SEGA had sold the US rights for the Master System to Tonka but come the turn of the decade they bought them back and released the 'SEGA Master System II'.

-Unfortunately it didn't receive the renewed consumer interest that SEGA had hoped and US distribution of the SMS II ended in 1992.
-A big part of its downfall was a policy held by Nintendo that any software company releasing titles for them couldn't do the same for a competitor.
-This in effect, saw the Master System and the SMS II with a critical lack of titles and attractive arcade ports.
+While it was technically a superior console hardware wise to the Nintendo Entertainment System (NES) (having the benefit of being released a few years later), it didn't receive the renewed consumer interest SEGA had hoped.
+This saw US distribution of the SMS II end in 1992.
+A big part of its downfall was a policy held by Nintendo preventing software companies releasing titles for them from doing the same a competitor.
+This saw the Master System and the SMS II with a critical lack of titles and attractive arcade ports.
 In 1991 the policy was overruled but the damage had already been done.

 There is some good news.
 In Europe and Australia the console did very well and production ran until 1996.
 As companies weren't bound by Nintendo's only for us policy outside of the US, many more great titles were released, even by US companies.

 The SMS II came in two shell colour schemes, grey with a white Pause button and black with a black Pause button.
 They are identical physically case-wise.
 The grey version was sold most commonly in PAL region areas, however black shell versions were also distributed (with PAL boards).
 The grey version was not released in the United States.

 Some countries also saw the console released as the 'SEGA Master System III Compact'.
 Again Alex Kid was the built in game that was later replaced with Sonic.